ObolNetwork/obol-docs/docs/faq/contributions.md

 ## What happens if my validator has downtime?

-Since Contributions are tied to staking rewards.
-The amount of Contributions earned is impacted by on performance metrics like effectiveness and uptime.
+Since Contributions are tied to staking rewards, the amount of Contributions earned is impacted by on performance metrics like effectiveness and uptime.

 ## Will my contributions be public?

-Yes, contributions can be viewed through the Obol API, though specific visibility settings depend on the protocol.
+Yes, contributions can be viewed through the [Obol API](https://docs.obol.org/api#tag/Address/operation/AddressController_getAddressContributions), though specific visibility settings depend on the protocol.

 ## How do I know my contributions are being counted accurately?